Texas Business Personal Property Tax Renditions – Tips and Tricks

+Texas business personal property renditions are not simple.
+How to you exclude intangible personal property, ghost assets and obsolete property.
+Further, if you render cost, opposed to value, it is virtually guaranteed the appraisal district will over-value your property by 50 to 100%.
+Free consultation on the best options for you to render BPP.
 The personal property information you provide the tax assessor is not only important; it’s critical.
 Tax assessors would like to have a summary of the purchase price / acquisition cost of “property” acquired by year for perhaps eight categories of property.
 In addition, there are requests for information on inventory and work in progress.
 The assessor wants to know the amount spent on any tangible items such as furniture, equipment, computers, inventory, manufacturing work in progress, and other types of property depending upon location.
 However, in some states, including Texas, the property owner may provide an opinion of value for the eight categories of items.
 This step is critical in determining how the taxation process evolves.

 Assessors also want you to include freight, setup cost and special-purpose buildings to house equipment.
 None of these should be rendered as personal property.